ReactiveCocoa/ReactiveCocoa/README.md

 ## Foundation Support
 There are a number of categories that provide RAC-based bridges to standard Foundation classes.
 They're not included as part of the framework proper in order to keep the framework size down.

 You can find them in [RACExtensions](https://github.com/github/ReactiveCocoa/tree/master/RACExtensions).
-To use them, simple add them directly to your project as needed.
+To use them, simply add them directly to your project as needed.

 ## License
 Simplified BSD License